Relative transverse activity as a probe of collectivity-like long-range correlations in pp collisions at $\sqrt{s}=13$ TeV: Summary

 \section{Summary}

-This study presents a systematic investigation of the two-particle correlation functions, $R_{2}$ and $P_{2}$, in pp collisions at $\sqrt{s}=13$~TeV simulated with PYTHIA~8.
-Events are classified using the relative transverse activiy observable $R_{\mathrm{T}}$, which provides a differential handle on UE activity and enables a controlled separation of soft and hard particle-production components.
+This study presents a systematic investigation of two-particle number ($R_{2}$) and transverse-momentum ($P_{2}$) correlation functions in pp collisions at $\sqrt{s}=13$~TeV simulated with PYTHIA~8, with events classified by the relative transverse activity $R_{\mathrm{T}}$.
+The analysis targets final-state charged hadrons within $|\eta|<0.8$ and $0.2<p_{\mathrm{T}}<2.0$~GeV/$c$, and investigates how UE activity shapes two-particle correlation structures across four $R_{\mathrm{T}}$ intervals ranging from jet-dominated to UE-dominated events.

-A long-range near-side structure emerges in the charge-independent correlator $R_{2}^{\mathrm{CI}}$ for UE-dominated events ($2.5 < R_{\mathrm{T}} \leq 5.0$).
-This feature, reminiscent of ridge-like correlations observed in heavy-ion and high-multiplicity small-system measurements, emerges in PYTHIA~8 without hydrodynamic evolution.
-Within this non-hydrodynamic framework, the long-range component can be attributed to enhanced soft and semi-soft QCD dynamics, including multiple partonic interactions and color reconnection, which generate azimuthally correlated particle production over extended pseudorapidity ranges.
-In contrast, $P_{2}^{\mathrm{CI}}$ remains dominated by localized, jet-like structures and shows no significant long-range near-side component across the $R_{\mathrm{T}}$ intervals.
-This behavior reflects its explicit weighting by transverse-momentum fluctuations, which enhances contributions from higher-$p_{\mathrm{T}}$ particles and suppresses the influence of soft background pairs.
-The comparison between $R_{2}$ and $P_{2}$ thus highlights their distinct sensitivities to soft UE-driven effects and hard-scattering-induced correlations.

-The charge-dependent (CD) correlators further clarify the origin of the observed structures.
-Both $R_{2}^{\mathrm{CD}}$ and $P_{2}^{\mathrm{CD}}$ exhibit localized near-side peaks with no evidence of a long-range component for any $R_{\mathrm{T}}$ class.
-Their behavior is consistent with local charge conservation and string fragmentation mechanisms in PYTHIA 8, indicating that the long-range signal observed in $R_{2}^{\mathrm{CI}}$ is not driven by charge-balancing effects but instead arises from charge-independent QCD dynamics.
-The gradual reduction of CD peak magnitudes with increasing $R_{\mathrm{T}}$ reflects dilution of correlation from additional soft particle production in UE-dominated events.

-Further, the evolution of the near-side correlation peak widths provides complementary insight.
-For CI correlations, the $\Delta\eta$ widths remain approximately stable across $R_{\mathrm{T}}$, while the $\Delta\varphi$ widths narrow with increasing UE activity, most prominently for $R_{2}^{\mathrm{CI}}$.
-In the CD case, the near-side peaks remain localized but exhibit a slight broadening with increasing $R_{\mathrm{T}}$, consistent with a modest extension of charge-balancing correlations in events with enhanced soft particle production.
-Importantly, no long-range structure develops in the CD correlators, reinforcing that the ridge-like component observed in $R_{2}^{\mathrm{CI}}$ originates from charge-independent QCD mechanisms rather than short-range charge-balancing effects.

-Overall, the results indicate that increased UE activity, quantified through $R_{\mathrm{T}}$, together with multi-parton dynamics and color reconnection, can generate collectivity-like long-range structures within a purely QCD-based, non-hydrodynamic framework.
-The combined analysis of $R_{2}$ and $P_{2}$, together with their charge-independent and charge-dependent decompositions, provides a differential framework to disentangle soft-QCD mechanisms, hard-scattering correlations, and conservation-driven effects.
-This study therefore establishes a well-defined PYTHIA reference for interpreting LHC measurements and for assessing the extent to which long-range structures in small systems can arise from microscopic QCD dynamics, including multi-parton interactions and color reconnection, rather than from genuine collective behavior.